Where is the bamboo from?

 Currently we offer shipping to all states within continental US, except for APO/FPO/DPO addresses.
 For quotes to Hawaii, Alaska and the Islands please email us.

 When does my order ship?

 Typically all orders are processed within 2-3 business days after the order has been received.
-All orders are shipped UPS or Fedex ground and can take upto 5 business days for delivery in the continental United States.
-Since we're located in CA, orders within CA have transit times of 1-2 days, 5 days for orders to the East Coast, these are approximate delivery times in addition to processing days.
+All orders are shipped UPS or Fedex ground and can take upto 5 business days for delivery within the continental United States.
+Orders ship from Los Angeles or Miami.
+Please allow up to 5 business days in transit.
+These are approximate delivery times in addition to processing days.
 So please allow 8-10 business days for delivery after you place your order.